tchinguyen/Predicting-the-Severity-of-Car-Accidents/README.md

 ## Key Achievements

-Built a model that can predict the severity of a car accident with an accuracy of 94.48% Ranked second among 12 teams in a data analysis competition Analyzed a countrywide car accident dataset that covers 49 states of the USA and contains 2.8 million accident records Identified important variables using the random forest method
++ Built a model that can predict the severity of a car accident with an accuracy of 94.48%.
++ Ranked second among 12 teams in a data analysis competition.
++ Analyzed a countrywide car accident dataset that covers 49 states of the USA and contains 2.8 million accident records.
++ Identified important variables using the random forest method.

 ## Key Skills Demonstrated
-Data analysis and visualization
++ Data analysis and visualization.
-Machine learning and predictive modeling
++ Machine learning and predictive modeling.
-Random forest method for feature selection
++ Random forest method for feature selection.
-Data preprocessing and cleaning
++ Data preprocessing and cleaning.
-Statistical analysis and interpretation
++ Statistical analysis and interpretation.

 ## Future Work

-Improve the accuracy of the model
++ Improve the accuracy of the model.
-Incorporate real-time data to make predictions more accurate and up-to-date Conduct further analysis to identify trends and patterns in car accidents Build a web application that can provide real-time car accident severity predictions based on user inputs.
++ Incorporate real-time data to make predictions more accurate and up-to-date.
++ Conduct further analysis to identify trends and patterns in car accidents.
++ Build a web application that can provide real-time car accident severity predictions based on user inputs.